Prophetic Visions: Through a Glass Darkly

 The book of Job is classified as “reflective wisdom literature” overall, but within the book, scholars recognize two, more specific, genres: Chapters 1, 2, and verses 7–16 of the final chapter, 42, are narrative, while the rest of the book is poetic.

 Per Zuck, a Biblical narrative is a “story told for the purpose of conveying a message through people and their problems and situations.”
-The story is typically selective and illustrative, meaning that it doesn’t necessarily quote conversations verbatim or events in chronological order.
-Only substantive elements that contribute to the illustration are included.
+The story is typically selective and illustrative, meaning that it doesn’t necessarily quote conversations verbatim or events in chronological order, and only substantive elements that contribute to the author’s illustration are included.
 This is why, for example, the narrative content of the different Gospels differs somewhat from book to book when describing the same event.
 The separate human authors, under the same inspiration, often used different words to stress different aspects.
 Matthew and Luke report two Gadarene demoniacs, for instance, while Mark mentions only one, and John omits the incident entirely.
 Why only one in Mark?
 Because only one of them obeyed Jesus by telling his countrymen about the miracle of his exorcism and preparing the way for Jesus’ return to the region later in the book.
 The second man was inconsequential to the lesson Mark wished to teach.

 Literate readers of our time have hopefully been taught a rigid set of literary rules for grammar and punctuation, but trying to hold ancient writers to the same standards is an anachronism.
 Thus, we must not be offended when quotations are loose, numbers are approximate, and chronology is fluid.
 In no ways do these things detract from the authority of Scripture.